WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 __Selection sort__  improves on _bubble sort_ by making only one exchange for every pass through the list.
 The selection sort finds the largest value as it makes its pass and after completing the pass, places it in the correct location/order.
 What happens is that there is a 'swap' (where we put the largest value into the largest index; the item that was previously in the largest index is swapped over to where the previous largest value was).

 Similar to bubble sort, after the initial pass, the largest item appears in place.
 The final item is in place after `n-1` passes to sort `n` items.
 This is slightly faster than bubble sort since we don't have to do as many exchanges.
-Big Oh Runtime is still `O(n^2)`.
+Big O Runtime is still `O(n^2)`.

-    """ Selection Sort """
+    """ Selection Sort from largest to smallest """

     def selectionSort(mylist):
         for fillslot in range(len(mylist)-1, 0, -1):